swiss-artg/homepage/README.md

    REMOTE_FTP_PORT=<ftp_port>
    ```

-   Replace all instances of `<…>` with the values you recieved from a site administrator.
+   Replace all instances of `<…>` with the values you received from a site administrator.

    Protect the file from prying eyes.